 If you have an ecommerce website, you need a merchant account and a payment gateway.
 You use them to help handle the financial transactions.
 The merchant account allows you to accept credit cards online.
 The payment gateway is the service that authorizes the credit card payments and processes them.
-Sometimes these are all-in-one solutions like PayPal and Stripe.
+Sometimes these are all-in-one solutions like PayPal, Stripe, and Square.

 CDN (Content Delivery Network)